CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Inheritance.md

 > The type of object the method is called on determine which method is called (NOT the type of reference).
 > --> This decision is made during runtime, called dynamic method binding.
 >
+> When a subclass overrides a superclass method, the name and argument list must be the same, but the return type can be different.
+>
 > Note: Static methods, final methods, or private methods (since they can't be seen) can NOT be overridden

 If a subclass doesn't override a superclass method, it inherits the superclass method instead (allowing subclass objects to use it).